Poshwosh/Kanan-plus-Prime/README.md

 ##### Original kanan scripts (refer to master branch for details & credits)

 ##### Unique scripts:
-- SkipCutscenesON.js & SkipCutscenesOFF.js - Skip any sort of cutscene.
+- SkipCutscenesON.js & SkipCutscenesOFF.js - Automatically skip any sort of cutscene.
 (Step29)

-##### Reverse-engineered scripts:
 - DefaultRangedSwap.js - Swaps the default skill used when using ranged weapons.
-(Blade3575's Abyss)
+(Blade3575)
+- PartyToHousingBoard.js - Instead of party board functioning as intended, it will open up the housing board instead.
+(Blade3575)

 ##### Modified scripts:
 - FreeZoom.js - Free zoom in disabled, only zoom out infinite works.